 Step 7: Assemble a Take-Down Crew

-- Clear off tables and food trays
+- Make sure the tables and food trays are clear.

 Step 8: Plan to Rest